Battle of Boonville: The battle

 The battle itself was actually little more than a skirmish, but it was one of the first significant land actions of the war, and had grave consequences for Confederate hopes in Missouri.

 After disembarking, Lyon's troops marched along the Rocheport Road toward Boonville at around 7 am.
 Part of Marmaduke's eager but ill-equipped State Guard force waited on a ridge behind the bluff, totaling about 500 men.
 They had no artillery support, since it was all with Parsons at Tipton.
 Inexplicably, Governor Jackson, observing from a mile or so away, held his only reasonably disciplined and organized command - the long established (St. Louis) Washington Blues militia company (usually known as "Captain Kelly's Company") - in reserve; it would take no part in the battle.

 Lyon's command encountered State Guard pickets as they approached the bluffs, but Lyon deployed skirmishers and continued to push his men forward rapidly.
 The Union artillery (Captain Totten's battery, Company F, 2nd U.S. Lt Artillery) quickly displaced sharpshooters stationed in the William Adams house, while Union infantry closed with the line of guardsmen and fired several volleys into them, causing them to retreat.
 This portion of the fighting lasted barely 20 minutes.
 Some attempts were made to rally and resist the Federal advance, but these collapsed when a Union company flanked the Guard's line, supported by cannon fire from a light howitzer on the river steamer Augustus McDowell.
 As Marmaduke feared, the Guard's retreat rapidly turned into a rout.
 The guardsmen fled back through Camp Bacon and the town of Boonville; some continued on to their homes, while the rest retreated with the Governor to the southwest corner of Missouri.
 Lyon took possession of Boonville at 11 am.

 The short fight at Boonville and the State Guard's precipitate retreat earned the battle the nickname of "The Boonville Races."

 Casualties and impact

 Federal casualties were light, with five men killed or mortally wounded and seven less seriously injured.
 There are no reliable figures of casualties for the Missouri State Guard: but it appears five were killed or mortally wounded and ten wounded, while about 60 to 80 were captured.
-Lyon seized the State Guard's supplies and equipment, which included two iron 6-pounder cannon without ammunition, 500 obsolete flintlock muskets, 1,200 pairs of shoes, a few tents, and food.
+Lyon seized the State Guard's supplies and equipment, which included two iron 6-pounder cannons without ammunition, 500 obsolete flintlock muskets, 1,200 pairs of shoes, a few tents, and food.